hcliedtke/R-scrapheap/index.md

 ## Phylogenetics and Systematics

 * Check out [AmphiNom](https://github.com/hcliedtke/AmphiNom), an R package for working with the Amphibian Species of the World database for amphibian systematics.
-This [tutorial](https://cdn.rawgit.com/hcliedtke/AmphiNom/df576f91/vignettes/AmphiNom_tutorial.html) might help.
+This [example](https://hcliedtke.github.io/R-scrapheap/amphinom_example.html) or [this one](https://hcliedtke.github.io/R-scrapheap/amphinom_tutorial.html) might help.

 * Performing [trait evolution model testing using mvMORPH](./mvMORPH.html)